 TTM: trailing 12 months

-There are currently 2.6 million Plantronics shares held short by investors – that's known as Plantronics's "short interest".
-This figure is 20.4% down from 3.3 million last month.
+There are currently 3.1 million Plantronics shares held short by investors – that's known as Plantronics's "short interest".
+This figure is 8.5% up from 2.9 million last month.

 There are a few different ways that this level of interest in shorting Plantronics shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Plantronics.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Plantronics.

 Find out more about how you can short Plantronics stock.

 We're not expecting Plantronics to pay a dividend over the next 12 months.

 Plantronics's shares were split on a 3:1 basis on 8 August 2000.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Plantronics shares – just the quantity.
 However, indirectly, the new 66.7% lower share price could have impacted the market appetite for Plantronics shares which in turn could have impacted Plantronics's share price.

 Over the last 12 months, Plantronics's shares have ranged in value from as little as $11.0501 up to $46.15.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (N/A average) beta is 1, while Plantronics's is 1.8958.
 This would suggest that Plantronics's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).